 A fallback supernova is a supernova (typically core collapse) which leaves some of the expelled material gravitationally bound, to be subsequently accreted.
 This is theorized to be the cause of some observed light curves over the first few weeks.

 An electron capture supernova is a core collapse supernova in which the core collapse is triggered by electron capture by magnesium and neon: experiment and analysis has indicated it can result in a supernova explosion lacking the fusion of a Type Ia supernova and can produce a neutron star (NS).

 In some cases, a pulsar which is apparently the remnant left by the supernova is moving away from the location, possibly the result of an anisotropic explosion pushing it away (a kick), the push termed a pulsar kick (or neutron star kick or NS kick).

 As of 2017, core collapse supernovae have yet to be convincingly simulated: if sufficiently large and fuel-depleted, a simulated star has collapsed into a stellar remnant, but the simultaneous generation of an explosion large enough to qualify as a supernova (on the order of 1 foe) apparently depends on exotic processes, apparently requiring advances in simulations.
 Processes include neutrino interactions, and perhaps general relativity.
-Simulation trials suggest that a core collapse does not always cause a supernova, even within the specified mass range, but also depends on convection, turbulence, rotation, and magnetism.
+Simulation trials suggest that a core collapse does not always cause a supernova, even within the specified mass range, but also depends on convection, turbulence, rotation, and/or magnetism.